The Walking Dead: Season Two

-The Walking Dead: Season Two is an episodic adventure video game developed by Telltale Games and based on The Walking Dead comic book series.
+The Walking Dead: Season Two is a 2013 episodic graphic adventure video game developed by Telltale Games based on the comic book series of the same name.
 It is the sequel to The Walking Dead, with the episodes released between December 2013 and August 2014.
-There was a retail collector's disc edition released after the conclusion of the season.
+A retail collector's disc edition was released after the conclusion of the season.
 The game employs the same narrative structure as the first season, where player choice in one episode will have a permanent impact on future story elements.
 The player choices recorded in save files from the first season and the additional episode 400 Days carry over into the second season.
-Clementine, who was the player's main companion during the first season, is the playable character in Season Two.The Walking Dead: Season Two overall received generally positive reviews from critics; with particular praise going to the atmosphere, protagonist, and its sense of tension; however, its lack of hub areas, lack of impactful choices, and certain aspects of its storytelling were criticized.
+Clementine, who was the player's main companion during the first season, returns as the main protagonist of Season Two.

+The Walking Dead: Season Two overall received generally positive reviews from critics; with particular praise going to the atmosphere, protagonist, and its sense of tension; however, its lack of hub areas, lack of impactful choices, and certain aspects of its storytelling received a mixed response.
 Many felt it was inferior to its predecessor.
 A third season, titled The Walking Dead: A New Frontier, was episodically released from December 2016 to May 2017.

 Gameplay

 Similar to the previous season, The Walking Dead: Season Two is a point-and-click adventure game.
 The player, in control of Clementine, can direct the character around the environment, examine and interact with various scenery elements and collect and use objects to advance the story.
 The player can also initiate conversations with non-player characters via conversation trees.
 Certain replies from other characters may offer the player multiple choices to select from, including the option to stay silent, with a limited amount of time to make the selection; if the player does not select an option, the conversation will continue as if they had stayed quiet.
-Such choices can affect how the other characters will later react to Clementine which can influence later events in the story.
+Such choices can affect how the other characters will later react to Clementine, which can influence later events in the story.
 Other scenes are more action-oriented, requiring the player to complete quick time events to prevent Clementine or her allies from getting killed.
 If the player fails at these events, the game will restart at the start of the scene.
 Such action scenes may also require the player to make a key decision within a limited time frame, such as which of two characters to save from attacking walkers.

 The player's choices and actions will impact story elements in later episodes; for example, a character that the player does not choose to save will not appear in later scenes.
 Season Two also incorporates the player's choices from the first season and the DLC 400 Days, via the saved game file from these games, to influence the story and events in these episodes.